kata198/indexedredis/README.md

 **NULL Values**

 For any type except strings (including the default type, string), a null value is assigned irNull (of type IRNullType).

+If any IRField is unassigned, it holds a value of *irNull*.
+For classic string-fields (not IRField, just a string in FIELDS array), the default value remains empty string.

 irNull does not equal empty string, or anything except another irNull.
 This is to destinguish say, no int assigned vs int(0)